yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 </tbody>
 </table>

-The preceding outcome can occur via the following unlikely chance occurence: until Client 1 commits, PostgreSQL on Client 2 for some reason is busy/ slow and hasn't yet picked a snapshot for execution.
+The preceding outcome can occur via the following unlikely chance: until Client 1 commits, PostgreSQL on Client 2 for some reason is busy or slow, and hasn't yet picked a snapshot for execution.
 Only after Client 1 commits, transaction on Client 2 picks a snapshot based off the current time for the statement.
 This leads to both rows being read as part of the snapshot and updated without any observable conflicts.

 Both the `common case` and `unlikely` outcome are valid and satisfy the semantics of Read Committed isolation level.
 And theoretically, the user cannot figure out which one will be seen because the user cannot differentiate between a pause due to waiting for a conflicting transaction or a pause due to the database just being busy or slow.
 Moreover, the `unlikely` case provides a stronger and more intuitive guarantee: the whole statement runs off a single snapshot.